Iran allocates $150,000 for families of victims of Ukraine plane crash

 “This situation is especially unacceptable, since we are talking about the fate of innocent people,” Nikolenko said.

-Iran’s Roads and Urban Development Minister Mohammad Eslami told state television on Wednesday that the final report on the crash had been sent to the countries participating in the investigation.
+Iran’s transport minister Mohammad Eslami told state television that the final report on the crash had been sent to the countries participating in the investigation.

+Iranian Foreign ministry spokesman Saeed Khatibzadeh said an indictment will be issued in less than a month against “those whose negligence caused the accident”, the semi-official news agency Fars reported.
+Iranian officials have said the case was being handled by a military court.

+In a preliminary report in July, Iran’s Civil Aviation Organization blamed a misaligned radar system and lack of communication between the air defence operator and his commanders for the downing of the plane.

 Under United Nations rules, Iran retains overall control of the investigation while the United States and Ukraine are accredited as the countries where the jet was respectively built and operated.
 Canada has also played a role as the home of many of the victims on the downed plane.